radio0but/LXD-Control-Center/README.md

 https://github.com/huashengdun/webssh

 ![alt text](https://imgur.com/7zcIV74.png "Screenshot By the way lydianna is the hostame of the computer it was runnin on.")
+By the way lydianna is the hostame of the computer it was runnin on.

 ### On many linux distro to install and initialize lxd